MaazMS/python/python/Data_types/set_type_data/frozenset/DOc/README.md

 ### Frozenset
 * Frozenset is python in-built function.
 * It is  an immutable.
+* It takes an iterable object as input and makes them immutable.
 ## Frozenset use
 1. list
 2. dictionary